payu-india/CMS-Chatbot/docs/Collect Payments/explore-reactnative-sdks/reactnative-coresdk-custom-browser-sdk/reactnative-custombrowsersdk-integration-steps.md

 ## Step 1: Installation

+The PayU Custom Browser SDK for React Native is offered through NPM:

 <Tabs>
   <Tab title="Android">
     To add the PayU CB plugin to your app run the following dependency in the root folder of your React native app: